A project seldom if ever developed for the Internet ... for those who keep asking questions, a website to return to regularly ...

 (Where " -Ed" is referred to in text in various files, it mostly refers to Dan Byrnes as the webmaster for this project)

-This website was relaunched on the Net on 4 July 2006 at:
+This website was relaunched on the Net in April 2019 at:

 E-mail the Webmaster: Dan Byrnes